Francis Hincks: Family

 Hincks was married twice.
 In 1832, he married Martha Anne Stewart, in Belfast, Ireland.
 They remained married until her death in 1874 and had five children.

 In 1875, he married Emily Louisa Delatre, widow of Judge Robert Baldwin Sullivan, another member of the extended Baldwin family.
 Lady Hincks died in Montreal, May 14, 1880, aged 69.

 Sir Francis Hincks died in Montreal, August 18, 1885, of smallpox.

 Legacy

-Hincks Township in Quebec was named in his honour (but was officially renamed in 1975 to Lac-Sainte-Marie).
+Hincks Township in Quebec, also called Hincksville, was named in his honour (but was officially renamed in 1975 to Lac-Sainte-Marie).

 Hincks Street, Bridgetown, Barbados: In February 1861 H.R.H.
 Prince Alfred, the Duke of Edinburgh visited Barbados.
 In a bout of excess jubilation towards the visit, authorities promptly renamed several streets in and around the capital city of Bridgetown.
 Among the changes, one of the city's oldest streets, Madeira Street was renamed to Hincks Street after Sir Francis, the then Governor of Barbados.